build-on-aws/content/posts/a-gentle-introduction-to-kubernetes/index.md

 ---
 title: "A Gentle Introduction to Kubernetes and EKS"
-description: Introducing container, Container orchestration and EKS?
+description: "Making sense of containers, orchestration, and EKS."
 tags:
 - cloud
 - basics
 - containers
-- container orchestration
+- container-orchestration
 - kubernetes
 - eks
 authorGithubAlias: sguruvar
 authorName: Siva Guruvareddiar
-date: 2023-03-29
+date: 2023-04-19
 ---
-## Introduction to Kubernetes

 Over the past ten years, containerization has radically changed how developers build and deploy applications, making the process significantly more portable.
 Perhaps no platform has contributed to that uptake more than Kubernetes.
 As cloud technology continues to grow and mature, working as a developer without understanding Kubernetes becomes less and less viable.
-So what is Kubernetes (often abbreviated as K8S, to deonote the 8 letters between K and S), and why should you care?
+So what is Kubernetes (often abbreviated as K8S), and why should you care?
 Let's take a look.

 Kubernetes is an open-source platform that is used to manage containerized applications.
 It was originally developed by Google and is now maintained by the Cloud Native Computing Foundation (CNCF), a non-profit organization that promotes the use of cloud-native technologies.
 Kubernetes is a Greek word that means "helmsman" or "pilot".
-The term was chosen by the founders of Kubernetes because the system is designed to be a pilot or conductor for a fleet of containers, just as a helmsman or pilot is responsible for steering a ship.
+The term was chosen by the founders of Kubernetes because the system is designed to be a pilot or conductor for a fleet of containers, just as a helmsman or pilot is responsible for steering ships.

-Traditionally software developers build their applications in their local machines, once built, the same code to be packaged and pushed into other environments like Integration Test, User Acceptance Test, Staging and eventually to Production.
-All these environments require the application to be packaged and run but there will not be 100% guarantee that the system specification across the environment matches.
-Here is where the concept of containers comes in, which is a unit of software that packages code and its dependencies so the application runs quickly and reliably across computing environments.
-But when you scale that containers, deploying and managing MANY containerized applications, suddenly this becomes challenging and here is where Kubernetes helps by basically acting as an administrator -- helping to make many applications, each kept in their own containers, still work effectively in tandem.
-Kubernetes helps developers deploy, scale, and manage their containerized applications in a more efficient and effective manner.
-Containers are lightweight, portable, and self-contained packages that include all the code and dependencies needed to run an application.
-Kubernetes provides a set of tools and APIs that make it easier to manage these containers, making it a popular choice for developers.
+Traditionally software developers build their applications in their local machines.
+Once built, the same code must be packaged and pushed into other environments - for an Integration Test, a User Acceptance Test, Staging, and eventually Production.
+All these environments require the application to be packaged and run, but there will not be 100% guarantee that the system specification across the environments match.

+Here is where the concept of containers comes in: they are units of software that package code and its dependencies so applications run quickly and reliably across computing environments.
+But when you deploy and manage many containerized applications, coordination can become challenging.
+This is where Kubernetes helps, basically acting as an administrator.
+K8S helps to make many applications, each kept in their own containers, still work effectively in tandem.
+It helps developers deploy, scale, and manage their containerized applications in a more efficient and effective manner.
+As we've noted, containers are lightweight, portable, and self-contained packages that include all the code and dependencies needed to run an application - but Kubernetes provides the tools and APIs to more easily manage these containers.

 ### Why Kubernetes
 Kubernetes provides a number of benefits that make it a popular choice for managing containerized applications.
 First, it allows developers to easily deploy and scale applications, making it easier to handle traffic spikes or changes in demand.
 Additionally, Kubernetes offers built-in load balancing and automatic failover capabilities, which helps ensure that applications remain available and responsive.
 It also provides a consistent development and deployment environment, which makes it easier to move applications between different environments, such as development, testing, and production.
 Finally, Kubernetes is open source and has a large and active community, which means it's constantly evolving and improving with new features and capabilities.

 ### Kubernetes Components
 Kubernetes is made up of several components that work together to manage containerized applications.
 Here are the key components of Kubernetes:

 1. Control Plane: This is the brain of Kubernetes, and it manages the overall state of the cluster.
 It includes several components:
 * API Server: This is the main interface for interacting with the Kubernetes API.
 It receives requests from users and other components in the cluster, and it stores the state of the cluster in etcd.
 * etcd: This is a distributed key-value store that holds the configuration data and the state of the cluster.
 All changes to the cluster state are recorded in etcd.